hyperspy/hyperspy/doc/dev_guide/coding_style.rst

 so that users get a heads-up one (minor) release before something is removed or changes, with a possible alternative to be used.

-The decorator should be placed right above the object signature to be deprecated:
+A deprecation decorator should be placed right above the object signature to be deprecated:

 @deprecated(since=1.7.0, removal=2.0.0, alternative="bar")
 def foo(self, n):